<?xml version="1.0" encoding="utf-8" ?>

 (Apache-2.0); Zenodo concept DOI

-to the latest version of record).
+Zenodo release).
 The canonical column list is

 <monospace>Open3DCP_SCHEMA.md</monospace> /